sortlight/bash-scripting-challenge/README.md

 # 🔧 14-Day Bash Scripting Challenge

 Welcome to my **14-day journey of learning and building with Bash scripting**!
-This challenge is designed to help me master automation, strengthen cybersecurity workflows, and integrate Bash into my broader work in Web3, AI, and prophetic tech.
+This challenge is designed to help me master automation, strengthen cybersecurity workflows and integrate Bash into my broader work in Web3, AI and prophetic tech.

 ---